HacDan/digital-resume/README.md

   * **Technologies Used:** Go, [SPF13/Viper](github.com/spf13/viper)
 * [Shellcheck-API](https://github.com/HacDan/shellcheck_api) A Web API written in Go that provides linting for shell scripts using ShellCheck.
   * **Technologies Used:** Go, Standard Library
-* [gtodo](https://github.com/HacDan/gtodo) A Go-Based CLI for managing tasks locally.
+* [itc](https://github.com/HacDan/issue-tracker-cli) A Go-Based CLI for managing issues in a local database.
   * **Technologies Used:** Go, SQLite